Visitor membership without borrowing rights (Day pass or 3/6 month pass)

 Alterations and Broken or Damaged cards

-A replacement card will be issued free of charge for a change of name or title.
-Please bring your broken or damaged card to the Ask Me desk on Level 1 and we will replace it free of charge.
+A replacement card will be issued free of charge for a change of name or title, or for broken or damaged card - please bring them to the Ask Me desk on Level 1.
 All card replacements require valid photo ID.

 Visitor Access to Online Resources

-All external members can access a range of online resources via our designated Visitor PC on Level 1 of the Library & Learning Centre.
+All external members can access a range of online resources via our designated Visitor PC on Level 1 of the Library.

 Using the Visitor PC